 Once the area has been prepared for encapsulation, you will need to acquire the encapsulation materials.
 The vapor barrier material for the floor should be at least 12 mil thick for durability and effectiveness.
 You'll also need foam board to attach to your walls and seam tape to seal off your vapor barrier.
 Depending on the moisture content of your crawl space, you may need a dehumidifier.

-3. Time to Invest
+3. Time To Invest

 Crawl space encapsulation generally takes experts between one to three days.
 A beginner may need anywhere from four days to a week to complete an effective encapsulation job.
 Additionally, the length of the project depends on the size of your crawl space.
 If your crawl space has the same footprint as the first floor of your home, it will take significantly longer to cover that square footage.